Hamza-2353/spatial-transcriptomics-10x/README.md

-# 🧬 10x Genomics Spatial Transcriptomics — Assignment
+# 🧬 10x Genomics Spatial Transcriptomics

 A comprehensive analysis of spatial transcriptomics data using **Scanpy** and **Squidpy**.